-We’ll cover almost everything you could want to know in the build up to selling or buying a home.
+We’ve created an easy-to-read guide with all our best tips for moving home.
+Staying on top everything during the moving process can be a challenge so read on to find everything you could want to know in the build up to selling or buying a home.
 There’s information on mortgages, deposits and packing – as well as a handy checklist for viewing properties.

-Mortgages – our conveyancer’s top tips
+Mortgages – our top tips

 A guide to getting a mortgage